Sharon City School District

-The Sharon City School District is a small, urban, public school district serving the city of Sharon, Pennsylvania on the western edge of the state.
+The Sharon City School District is a small, urban, public school district serving the city of Sharon on the western edge of the U.S. state of Pennsylvania.

+Description

 Sharon City School District encompasses approximately 5 sqmi.
-According to 2000 federal census data, it serves a resident population of 16,328.
+According to 2000 United States census data, it serves a resident population of 16,328.
 In 2009, the district residents’ per capita income was $15,913, while the median family income was $34,581.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
 By 2010, Sharon City School District's population declined to 14,028 people.

-In school year 2016–17, the Sharon City School District provided basic educational services to 047 pupils through the employment of 135.18 full-time equivalent teachers.
+In school year 2022–23, the Sharon City School District provided basic educational services to 1,882 pupils through the employment of 164.20 full-time equivalent teachers.

 Sharon City School District currently operates four schools: